rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter6/DMDB_BN_CH6.md

 1. Subqueries can return a single constant, and this constant can be compared with another value in a WHERE clause.
 2. Subqueries can return relations that can be used in various ways in WHERE clauses.
-3. Subqueries can appear in FROM clauses, followed by a tuple variable that represents the tuples in the reult of the subquery.
+3. Subqueries can appear in FROM clauses, followed by a tuple variable that represents the tuples in the result of the subquery.

 ### 6.3.1 Subqueries that Produce Scalar Values

 An atomic value that can appear as one component of a tuple is referred to as a `scalar`.

 Sometimes we might deduce from information about keys, of from other information, that there will be only a single value is produced from a select-from-where expression.
-If so, we can use this expression, surrounded by parantheses, as if it were a constant.
+If so, we can use this expression, surrounded by parentheses, as if it were a constant.

 ### 6.3.2 Conditions Involving Relations

 There are a number of SQL operators that we can apply to a relation $R$ and produce a boolean result.
-However, the realtion $R$ must be expressed as a subquery.
+However, the relation $R$ must be expressed as a subquery.
 As a trick, if we want to apply these operators to a stored table `Foo`, we can use the subquery `(SELECT * FROM Foo)`.

 Following are the definitions of the `operators`:

 - `EXISTS R` is a condition that is true if and only if $R$ is not empty.
 - `s IN R` is true if and only if $s$ is equal to one of the values in $R$.
 Likewise, `s NOT IN R` is true if and only if $s$ is equal to no value in $R$.
-- `s > ALL R` is true if and only if $s$ is greater than every value in unary relation $R$ (we migh replace `>` with any of the five comparison operators).
+- `s > ALL R` is true if and only if $s$ is greater than every value in unary relation $R$ (we might replace `>` with any of the five comparison operators).
-- `s > ANY R` is true if and only if $s$ is greater than at least one value in unary relation $R$ (again, we might repalce `>` by any comparison operator).
+- `s > ANY R` is true if and only if $s$ is greater than at least one value in unary relation $R$ (again, we might replace `>` by any comparison operator).

-### 6.3.3 Cinditions Involving Tuples
+### 6.3.3 Conditions Involving Tuples

 A tuple in SQL is represented by a parenthesized list of scalar values.
 If a tuple $t$ has the same number off components as a relation $R$, then it makes sense to compare $t$ and $R$ in expressions of the type listed in the previous section.